RyVolodya/container-router-manager/README.md

 ------------------------------------------------------------------------

-## ⭐ Support Docker Router Manager
+## ⭐ Support Container Router Manager

 If DRM is useful to you, **give the repository a star**.
 It helps other Docker, self-hosted and homelab users discover the project.